 In 2007, the government controlled its petroleum resources through state ownership in major operators in the oil fields, with approximately 62% ownership in Equinor.

-In 2007, the state's loss in a battle at the European Court of Human Rights at Strasbourg did not settle the matter of separation of church and state in Norway.
+In 2007, the state lost a battle at the European Court of Human Rights at Strasbourg regarding the public school subject Christianity.

-In 2008, the women's handball national team won the European Championship.
+In 2008, the women's handball national team won the Summer Olympics championships and European Championship.

-On 1 January 2009, Norway became the sixth country to legalise same-sex marriage.
+On 1 January 2009, Norway became the sixth country to legalize same-sex marriage.

-According to 2009 mobilisation plans, full mobilisation produces approximately 83,000 combatant personnel in the Norwegian Armed Forces.
+According to 2009 mobilisation plans, full mobilisation produces approximately 83,000 combatant personnel.

-In 2009, Alexander Rybak won the Eurovision Song Contest for Norway with his song Fairytale.
+In 2009, Alexander Rybak won the Eurovision Song Contest with his song "Fairytale", achieving the biggest margin of victory ever and becoming an international hit.

 Norway reclaimed first place in the world in the UNDP Human Development Index (HDI) in 2009.

-According to the 2010 Eurobarometer Poll, 22% of Norwegian citizens responded that "they believe there is a God", 44% responded that "they believe there is some sort of spirit or life force" and 29% responded that "they don't believe there is any sort of spirit, God or life force".
+According to the 2010 Eurobarometer Poll, 22% of Norwegian citizens believed in God, 44% believed in some sort of spirit or life force, and 29% did not believe in any sort of spirit, God, or life force.

-In 2010, 10% of the population of Norway was religiously unaffiliated, while another 9% were members of religious communities outside the Church of Norway.
+In 2010, 10% of the population in Norway was religiously unaffiliated, while another 9% were members of religious communities outside the Church of Norway.

 In 2010, the women's handball national team won the European Championship.